Board of Trustees

 - Whānaungatanga is the basis of school organisation and practice

 - The designated-character of Kia Aroha College underpins all learning and practice

 - We will foster a climate of trust, honesty and mutual respect

 - We will develop reciprocal relationships with our community which will be of mutual benefit to families and school and which will support our young people’s learning.

 - We believe that teaching is a reflective profession.
 We value our teachers and our ancillary staff and will support them in their role and their professional development.

 Secretary: Haley Milne(Principal)

 Staff Representative: Allison Ripia

 Kia Aroha College Charter Goals

-- To provide an environment which encourages the implementation of the school’s designated character, within a Maori and Pasifika learning environment which takes into account critical culturally responsive, critically conscious, and socially just practices
+- To provide an environment which encourages the implementation of the school’s designated character, which takes into account critical culturally responsive, critically conscious and socially just practices

-- To attract, retain and develop the highest quality staff available, who are committed to the school mission, designated character and culture.
-To act at all times as a good employer.
+- To attract, retain and develop the highest quality staff and to act at all times as a good employer.

-- To provide an environment which is conducive to teaching and learning and which addresses the appropriate physical, cultural and emotional well-being of students and staff
+- To provide an environment which is conducive to teaching and learning and addresses the physical, cultural and emotional well-being of students and staff

-- To provide a quality curriculum programme, based upon the New Zealand Curriculumand Te Marautanga o Aotearoa, which fosters high achievement based upon recognition of each student’s needs
+- To provide a quality curriculum programme based on the New Zealand Curriculum and Te Marautanga o Aotearoa